 - Roles of the houses of Parliament: Senate fact sheet, House of Representatives fact sheet and Australian Parliament fact sheet.

-- Division of powers (three levels of government): Three levels of government video and The roles and responsibilities of the three levels of government fact sheet
+- Division of powers (three levels of government): Three levels of government video and The responsibilities of the three levels of government fact sheet

 - The Judiciary: The Australian Constitution in focus, Parliament and the courts fact sheet and Role of the High Court webpage.